polterguy/polterguy.github.io/tutorials/threading/index.md

 the **[join]**/**[fork]** version would probably on average be almost 3 times as fast as the last version.

 This is typically quite useful when we're waiting for IO data, such as waiting for HTTP invocations, reading or writing to the file system, or executing SQL towards our database.
-Multi threading does _not_ make CPU intensive tasks faster for the record, quite the contrary, since it requires context switching at the CPU level.
+Multi threading does typically _not_ make CPU intensive tasks faster for the record, quite the contrary, since it requires context switching at the CPU level, and often multiple synchronization objects further reducing your execution speed. _Do not_ abuse multithreading.

 ## Hyperlambda is async by default